Space frame: Aircraft

-The CAC CA-6 Wackett and Yeoman YA-1 Cropmaster 250R aircraft were built using roughly the same welded steel tube fuselage frame.
+The CAC CA-6 Wackett and Yeoman YA-1 Cropmaster 250R aircraft were built using roughly the same welded steel-tube fuselage frame.

+Many early "whirlybird"-style exposed-boom helicopters had tubular space-frame booms, such as the Bell 47 series.

 Cars

 Space frames are sometimes used in the chassis designs of automobiles and motorcycles.
-In both a space frame and a tube-frame chassis, the suspension, engine, and body panels are attached to a skeletal frame of tubes, and the body panels have little or no structural function.
+In both a space-frame and a tube-frame chassis, the suspension, engine, and body panels are attached to a skeletal frame of tubes, and the body panels have little or no structural function.
 By contrast, in a unibody or monocoque design, the body serves as part of the structure.

 Tube-frame chassis pre-date space frame chassis and are a development of the earlier ladder chassis.
-The advantage of using tubes rather than the previous open channel sections is that they resist torsional forces better.
-Some tube chassis were little more than a ladder chassis made with two large diameter tubes, or even a single tube as a backbone chassis.
-Although many tubular chassis developed additional tubes and were even described as "space frames", their design was rarely correctly stressed as a space frame and they behaved mechanically as a tube ladder chassis, with additional brackets to support the attached components, suspension, engine etc. The distinction of the true space frame is that all the forces in each strut are either tensile or compression, never bending.
+The advantage of using tubes rather than the previous open-channel sections is that they resist torsional forces better.
+Some tube chassis were little more than a ladder chassis made with two large-diameter tubes, or even a single tube as a backbone chassis.
+Although many tubular chassis developed additional tubes and were even described as "space frames", their design was rarely correctly stressed as a space frame, and they behaved mechanically as a tube-ladder chassis, with additional brackets to support the attached components.
+The distinction of the true space frame is that all the forces in each strut are either tensile or compressive, never bending.
 Although these additional tubes did carry some extra load, they were rarely diagonalised into a rigid space frame.

-An earlier contender for the first true space frame chassis is the one off Chamberlain 8 race "special" built by brothers Bob and Bill Chamberlain in Melbourne, Australia in 1929.
-Others attribute vehicles produced in the 1930s by designers such as Buckminster Fuller and William Bushnell Stout (the Dymaxion and the Stout Scarab) who understood the theory of the true space frame from either architecture or aircraft design.
+An earlier contender for the first true space-frame chassis is the one-off Chamberlain 8 race "special" built by brothers Bob and Bill Chamberlain in Melbourne, Australia, in 1929.
+Others attribute vehicles were produced in the 1930s by designers such as Buckminster Fuller and William Bushnell Stout (the Dymaxion and the Stout Scarab) who understood the theory of the true space frame from either architecture or aircraft design.

-A post WW2 attempt to build a racing car space frame was the Cisitalia D46 of 1946.
-This used two small diameter tubes along each side, but they were spaced apart by vertical smaller tubes, and so were not diagonalised in any plane.
+A post-WW2 attempt to build a racing car space frame was the Cisitalia D46 of 1946.
+This used two small-diameter tubes along each side, but they were spaced apart by vertical smaller tubes, and so were not diagonalised in any plane.
 A year later, Porsche designed their Type 360 for Cisitalia.
-As this included diagonal tubes, it can be considered a true space frame and arguable the first mid-rear engined design.
+As this included diagonal tubes, it can be considered a true space frame and arguably the first mid-rear engined design.

-The Maserati Tipo 61 of 1959 (Birdcage) is often thought of as the first but in 1949 Robert Eberan von Eberhorst designed the Jowett Jupiter exhibited at that year's London Motor Show; the Jowett went on to take a class win at the 1950 Le Mans 24hr.
-Later, TVR, the small British car manufacturers developed the concept and produced an alloy-bodied two seater on a multi tubular chassis, which appeared in 1949.
+In 1949, Robert Eberan von Eberhorst designed the Jowett Jupiter exhibited at that year's London Motor Show; the Jowett went on to take a class win at the 1950 Le Mans 24hr.
+Later, TVR, the small British car manufacturers, developed the concept and produced an alloy-bodied two-seater on a multi-tubular chassis, which appeared in 1949.